worbis/apps-sdk/doc/tutorials/media_downloader.md

 - package.json - This is a file that describes your app.
 Take a look and change the values to something that makes a little more sense.
-Pay attention to `bi:update_url`.
+Pay attention to `bt:update_url`.
 This is the location that will be checked for updates once your client has been installed.
 Make sure that this is a valid location so that you can update your app.